The Mobify Test Framework is a package of testing tools used for performance and end-to-end (E2E) testing of your PWAs.

 default test environment is a Chrome instance that emulates a Pixel 2 device.
 You can

 view the configuration file at

-To specify custom paths to Selenium or Chromedriver, or to create new test configurations, you can create your own nightwatch-config and override it entirely.
+To specify a custom path to Chromedriver, or to create new test configurations, you can create your own nightwatch-config and override it entirely.
 Additionally, you can pass any regular nightwatch argument to the Mobify Test Framwork.